slaveofcode/nsqtracer/README.md

 ```

 ### Using NSQLookupd address
-By using `nsqlookupd` host address you'll discover all `nsqd`'s that connected to the `nsqlookupd` instance, it's really helpful when you wan to listen from all `nsqd`'s by supplying only one `nsqlookupd` http address.
+By using `nsqlookupd` host address you'll discover all `nsqd`'s that connected to the `nsqlookupd` instance, it's really helpful when you want to listen from all `nsqd`'s by supplying only one `nsqlookupd` http address.

 ```
 $ ./nsqtracer --topic SOMETOPIC --nsqlookup-http localhost:4161